April-Hannah-Lena/April-Hannah-Lena.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My name is April Herwig.
-I am a student of applied mathematics at the Technical University Munich (TUM).
+I am a PhD student in applied mathematics at the University of Cambridge.